onflow/flow-go/CodingConventions.md

 to be benign is that the component returning it is still fully functional, despite encountering the error condition.
 All benign errors should be handled within the vertex.
 As part of implementing error handling, developers must consider which error conditions are benign in the context of the current component.

+### Invalid internal messages result in exceptions

+Any input that is coming from another internal component is trusted by default.
+If the internal message is malformed, this should be considered a critical exception.

+**Exception:** some internal components forward external messages without verification.
+For example, the `sync` engine forwards `Block` messages to the `compliance` engine without verifying that the block is valid.
+In this case, validity of the forwarded `Block` is not part of the contract between the `sync` and `compliance` engines, so an invalid forwarded `Block` should not be considered an invalid internal message.

 ## Error handling